 Contact the Licensing Board

-Has Your Case Got Merit?
+Has Your Case got Merit?

 It’s important to verify that your case is worth pursuing before you go to the trouble and expense of hiring a medical malpractice attorney.
 Ask a medical expert to review your case.
 They’ll provide their professional opinion on whether mistakes were made that could have been avoided with better care.
+Many states now require a certificate of merit before a medical malpractice case can be filed in court.

 Speak to an Experienced Medical Malpractice Attorney